NYC ADUs Made Simple

 -

 Most ADUs in NYC are completed in 3 to 6 months, depending on size and complexity.
+Permits and certificate of occupancy filings can add to the total project timeline.

 -